SnellerInc/sneller/doc/sneller-SQL.md

 limitations on the amount of overloading that certain operators can support.

-In particular, the ordering operators `<`, `>`, etc. only operate on numbers, not on timestamps as they do in many SQL systems.
-We don't overload these operators in order to avoid having to resolve the situation where two supported values (a number and a timestamp) are present on either side of the comparison, but the result is still `MISSING` because there isn't a good way to compare those two values.

 For aggregating timestamp values, we have the built-in aggregation operations `EARLIEST` and `LATEST`, which perform the equivalent of `MIN` and `MAX` operations